RedHatSatellite/soe-ci/README.md

 ##### Overview

 First of all, let's have a look at the bigger picture here.
 You'll create at least two jobs.
 One will be solely  responsible for polling your SCM.
 When changes are detected on the SCM, the second job will be triggered.
-The second job will then take care of building, pushing to Satellite, running the tests.
+The second job will then take care of building, pushing to Satellite and running the tests.
-It is important to notice that these steps (building the rpm's and/or puppet modules, pushing them to Satellite, running the tests etc.) will be done using a Jenkins Pipeline, so it is code written in Groovy and part of the soe-ci git repository.
+It is important to note that these steps (building the rpm's and/or puppet modules, pushing them to Satellite, running the tests etc.) will be done using a Jenkins Pipeline, so it is code written in Groovy and part of the soe-ci git repository.
 Documentation for the pipeline can be found [here](https://jenkins.io/doc/book/pipeline/).
 We use a scripted pipeline, not the declarative one.

 The configuration options will be explained later on.